-- 4 tbs of lavender floral water or distilled water (Purchase HERE)
+- 4 tbs of lavender floral water (Purchase HERE)

 - 5 drops of vanilla extract (optional) (Purchase HERE)

-Measure out your liquid castile soap, vegetable glycerin, and water into a glass measuring jug with a lip.
+Measure out your liquid castile soap, vegetable glycerin, and floral water into a glass measuring jug with a lip.
 Mix together and pour into your bubble bath bottle.
-Then add your vanilla and lavender essential oil.
+Then add your vanilla.
 Pop the cap onto your bubble bath bottle and give it a good swirl to distribute.
-You can certainly customise this recipe with you preferred essential oils.
+You can certainly customize this recipe with your preferred floral water or extract.